This post may contain affiliate links.

-Air fryer falafel is a healthy alternative to classic deep-fried falafel that still comes out super crispy!
+Air fryer falafel is a healthier alternative to classic deep-fried falafel that still comes out super crispy!
 This homemade Air Fryer Falafel recipe comes together in just 20 minutes and is naturally vegan and gluten-free.
+If you want to make falafel in the oven then try my Vegan Baked Falafel Recipe.

 falafel on a ceramic plate drizzled with tahini